+3.1.
 Capital improved value

 Capital improved value is the most commonly used valuation base by Local Government in Victoria.
-Based on the value of both land and all improvements on the land, it is generally easily understood by ratepayers as it equates the market value of the property.
+Based on the value of both land and all improvements on the land, it is generally easily understood by ratepayers as it equates to the market value of the property.

 Section 161 of the LGA 1989 provides that a Council may raise any general rates by the application of a differential rate if -

-- a) it uses the capital improved value system of valuing land; and - b) it considers that a differential rate will contribute to the equitable and efficient carrying out of its functions.
+- a) it uses the capital improved value system of valuing land; and - it considers that a differential rate will contribute to the equitable and efficient carrying out of its functions.

-Where a Council does not utilise capital improved value, it may only apply limited differential rates in relation to farmland, urban farmland or residential use land.
+Where a Council does not utilise capital improved value, it may only apply limited differential rates in relation to farmland, urban farmland or residential use land in circumstances set out in section 161A of the Local Government Act 1989 (LGA 1989).